Suspect arrested after brutally beating man with 2x4 in Fountain Square apartment

 Suspect arrested after brutally beating man with 2×4 in Fountain Square apartment

-INDIANAPOLIS (WISH) — Indianapolis police arrested a man Thursday who was suspected of violently beating a man with a 2×4 in the stairwell outside his apartment in Fountain Square in January.
+INDIANAPOLIS (WISH) — Indianapolis police on Thursday arrested a suspect accused of violently beating a man with a 2×4 in the stairwell outside his apartment in Fountain Square in late January.

 Online police reports identified the man attacked as Joshua Burton.

 Court documents say Burton’s wife made the call.
-She also told officers earlier in the evening that they’d encountered a man, later identified as 35-year-old Brandon Eaton, in the parking lot.
+She told officers that earlier in the evening, they’d encountered a man, later identified as 35-year-old Brandon Eaton, in the parking lot.
 Eaton was looking into vehicles, and when he saw the couple, asked if they had any meth.

-After telling him no, Burton and his wife left.
-They returned to the apartment around 3:30 a.m., and Burton took the couple’s dogs on a walk.
+After telling him no, Burton and his wife left for a party.
+They returned to the apartment around 3:30 a.m., and Burton took the couple’s dogs on a walk sometime later.
 His wife told investigators that after he left, she heard a disturbance in the apartment stairwell.

 When she looked outside, she saw Eaton “with a 2×4 board in his hand standing over her husband.”